nlp-tlp/redcoat/README.md

 ### 3. Merging the annotated data into one file

 Once you've completed annotating, there will be a bunch of `annotated_data.txt` files in your download directory.
-Create a folder named `annotated_data` in the root directory of this repository, and copy/paste all of the annotated data files into it.
+Copy and paste all of these files into the folder named `annotated_data` in the root directory of this repository.

 You can then run the `combine_data.py` program to combine them all into one file: